Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-TtVVIrYgyKc.md

 # [January 10th, 2023 Livestream](../2023-01-10.md)
 ## Q&A: Any updates on what will be done with Mk.3 Miners / Mk.5 Belts?
 https://www.youtube.com/watch?v=TtVVIrYgyKc
-This question was possibly duplicated with a more recent answer: [January 17th, 2023 Livestream Q&A: Mk.3 Miner output situation?](./yt-L-ebK-Ux7kM.md) [https://www.youtube.com/watch?v=L-ebK-Ux7kM](https://www.youtube.com/watch?v=L-ebK-Ux7kM)
+This question was possibly duplicated with a more recent answer: [January 24th, 2023 Livestream Q&A: Mk.3 Miners, Mk.2 Pipes?](./yt-Fjkf1GJpYlw.md) [https://www.youtube.com/watch?v=Fjkf1GJpYlw](https://www.youtube.com/watch?v=Fjkf1GJpYlw)

 ### Topics